-This song, as you may know, is an original song by “The Rolling Stones,” written by Mick Jaggerand Keith Richards.
+This song, as you may know, is an original song by “The Rolling Stones,” written by Mick Jagger and Keith Richards.
 It was released on their “Sticky Fingers” album back in 1971, which, coincidentally is the year I was born.
 The inspiration for the song is said to be from a relationship that Mick Jagger had with Marianne Faithfull.
-Apparently, there was trouble in their paradise and this is where the lyrics came from.
+There was trouble in their paradise and this is where the lyrics came from.

 This song has been re-recorded by several different artists, but my favorite cover of the song is “The Sundays” version.